zaripych/gpt-refactor-bot/README.md

 The `prompt` command allows you to test the functions API we provide to the ChatGPT and see what kind of information it can extract from the codebase.

-At the moment the cli is not capable of aggregating information.

 ```sh
 ➜  pnpm refactor-bot prompt --watch
 ?
 Select a file where the conversation is going to be stored › - Use arrow-keys.
 Return to submit.